jeske/StepsDB-alpha/README.md

 The goal here being to reduce write-amplification, efficiently support smaller block sizes, avoid rewriting stable old data, among other improvements.

+I can be loaded/built in MonoDevelop, Xamarin, or Visual Studio 2010+.
+Tests are in NUnit.